PowerDNS/pdns/docs/manpages/pdnsutil.1.md

 add-zone-key *ZONE* {**KSK**,**ZSK**} [**active**,**inactive**] *KEYBITS* *ALGORITHM*
 :   Create a new key for zone *ZONE*, and make it a KSK or a ZSK, with the
     specified algorithm.
 The key is inactive by default, set it to **active** to immediately use it to sign *ZONE*.
+Prints the id of the added key.

 create-bind-db *FILE*
 :    Create DNSSEC database (sqlite3) at *FILE* for the BIND backend.